JDASoftwareGroup/jdatech.github.io/_posts/2020-03-24-dask-developer-workshop.markdown

 author: Lucas Rademaker, Nefta Kanilmaz
 author_profile: true
 ---
-# Karlsruhe to D.C.: a Dask story
+# Karlsruhe to D.C. ― a Dask story

 Back in February 2020, we (Florian Jetter, Nefta Kanilmaz and Lucas Rademaker) travelled to the Washington D.C. metropolitan area to attend the first Dask developer conference.
 Our primary goal was to discuss Blue Yonder’s issues related to Dask with the attending developers and users.
 When we returned back to Germany, we had not only connected with many of the core developers in the Dask community, but also had an (almost finished) implementation of a distributed semaphore in our bags.

+There is [a blog post](https://blog.dask.org/2020/04/28/dask-summit) giving an overview on and summary of the workshop talks.
+We want to share our experience around this workshop.

 ## Setting